aptivate/inaspmaterials/src/Network_Management/Unit_2_Why_Network_Management/Unit_2_Presentation.rst

 Objectives
 ----------

-On completion of this session, we hope you will:
+On completion of this session, we hope you will know:

-*	Know want to get from this course
+*	What you can get from this course
-*	Know why we are running this course
+*	Why we are running this course
-*	Understand why network management is important in academic institutions
+*	Why network management is important in academic institutions
-*	Know the benefits and value of good network management
+*	The benefits and value of good network management

 .. class:: handout